Introduction and Overview

 Process Workflow

 The following example looks at a simple 5-step workflow to get you going on the right track and one which you can further develop as you increase your knowledge and skills of using OV3.
-Tools used in the Edit Menu includes:- Auto Tone Correction
+Tools used in the Edit Menu include:

 - Monochrome & Sepia